Robert Ardrey: Theater and film career

-No author in Broadway memory had attained two such failures on a scale quite so grand on evenings quite so close together.
-Had they opened six months apart, none would have noticed.
-Coming as they did, I became a kind of upside-down white-headed boy, a figure thundering toward literary glory in reverse gear.
-Hollywood, incapable of resisting the colossal, bid lavishly for my services.
-And Samuel Goldwyn, buyer of none but the best, bought me.

 Ardrey signed a contract with Metro-Goldwyn-Mayer and moved for the first time to Hollywood to work as a screenwriter.
 He worked on several projects, including Samuel Goldwyn's notorious boondoggle remake of Graustark, which was cancelled, and a western called The Cowboy and the Lady, from which he was dropped (though he later used most of the plot for his smash success Lady Takes A Chance).
 While in Los Angeles he would meet and work with Samuel Goldwyn, Clarence Brown, Pandro Berman, Garson Kanin, Gene Fowler, Lillian Hellman, Sidney Howard, and S.N.
 Behrman.

 In 1938, however, he received word that his Broadway agent, Harold Freedman, had sold the film rights to his play How to Get Tough About It.
 Ardrey decided to use the opportunity to take time off to write a play.
 He travelled to Tucson where he married Helen Johnson with famed Hollywood director Garson Kanin as his best man.
 Following his wedding, he sent a note to Samuel Goldwyn which read: "Dear Mr. Goldwyn.
 I fear that I am wasting your money, and I'm sure you are wasting my time."
 He moved with his new wife back to the east coast and set to work, first on a minor project which he would abandon, and then on the play that would become Thunder Rock.